-that abundance numbers are likely similar to or worse than the results of the Hayes et al. (2009) assessment of the Northwestern Atlantic and Gulf of Mexico DPS (i.e., depleted by approximately 83 percent since 1981).
+assessment of the Northwestern Atlantic and Gulf of Mexico DPS (i.e., depleted by approximately 83 percent since 1981).

 The Hayes et al. (2009) stock assessment estimated that a total allowable catch (TAC) of 2,853 scalloped hammerhead sharks (approximately 79.6 mt) would allow for a greater than 70 percent probability to rebuild the stock within 10 years.
 As a result, NOAA Fisheries established an annual catch limit and TAC that would allow rebuilding of the stock within 10 years.
 The rebuilding plan is set for 2013 through 2023.
-NOAA Fisheries is currently conducting a stock assessment on all LCS hammerhead sharks (SEDAR 77).
+NOAA Fisheries is currently conducting a stock assessment on all LCS hammerhead sharks (SEDAR 77, see https://sedarweb.org/assessments/sedar-77/).
+Initial analyses are not yet peer-reviewed, but indicate that great hammerhead sharks are likely overfished but not experiencing overfishing, smooth hammerhead sharks are likely not experiencing overfishing, and scalloped hammerhead sharks are likely not overfished and not experiencing overfishing (SEDAR 2023a-c).
 This assessment is expected to be completed in 2024.
+Once the assessment is complete, NOAA Fisheries will consider management measures for these species, as appropriate.